 We have helped hundreds of companies launch and adopt Zenput in their restaurants and retail locations over the years.
 A software tool on its own will not transform your business.
 It must be combined with a company-wide commitment to organizational and cultural change.
 To get you started on the right path, here are some tips from our most successful customers:

 - Assign a program manager.
-Designate a person on the team who will manage the Zenput program day-to-day.
+Designate a person, an Admin, on the team who will manage the Zenput program day-to-day.
 This could be a trainer, one of your district managers, someone in the HR or IT department, or the operation's leader.
 The important part is that you select someone who has room on their plate to make the launch a priority.

 - Review your existing work processes.
 Since paper templates are more difficult to edit, we find that many companies have been using the same forms for years without evaluating whether they still fit the current needs of the organization.
 Before sending Zenput your existing forms, we suggest reviewing each template to decide whether changes are needed before digitizing them.
 Is the sequencing of the items still aligned with the way that the team member should be conducting the audit today?
 Are any of the questions outdated?
 Does the scoring system need to be updated?
 Your team members are more likely to embrace change if you’ve taken a holistic view before rolling out a new process.
 Your Customer Success Manager can also make recommendations about form layouts based on the structure of the data that you think will be most valuable and actionable for your company going forward.

 - Make an announcement.
 Send a communication out (email or announce at a team meeting) ahead of time before you make the transition to Zenput.
 It’s the most impactful if this message comes from the top down.
 Share your vision with the team about how this change is going to benefit them and the broader organization (e.g., operational efficiency, cost savings, better customer experience, etc.) and specify why you selected Zenput as the right solution.
 District Managers/Supervisors should be asked to reinforce this message when working directly with their store managers.